bitrot7/Intrigue2/core/src/README.md

 It also has a few other benefits that make it a good candidate for the choice of any game developer.

-First,Entities in ECS are objects but they are essentially container objects they perform no calculations (only getter-setter methods) it simply holds data to be mutated [Entity](com/mk/intrigue/entity/Gobject.java) .
+First, Entities in ECS are objects but they are essentially container objects they perform no calculations (only getter-setter methods) it simply holds data to be mutated [Entity](com/mk/intrigue/entity/Entity.java) .

-Second, Systems store relatively little information (have a small amount of fields) They simply manipulate the data stored in the entites they have access to.
+Second, Systems store relatively little information (have a small amount of fields) They simply manipulate the data stored in the Entities they have access to.

 Intrigue is an API for creating and manipulating 3D Game Objects using Systems and Entities.